BryanOsbourne/BryanOsbourne/README.md

 # 💫 About Me:
-- I am a skilled consultant with expertise in administrative/accounting software, currently seeking new challenges to complement my ongoing education as a fourth-semester system engineering student.<br>- With a strong foundation in Java programming, I have been able to develop a variety applications and am currently working on a cutting-edge project utilizing Angular and SpringBoot technologies.<br>- I am passionate about learning and growing as a developer, and am seeking job opportunities that will challenge and inspire me to reach my full potential.<br>- Whether it's building innovative new software solutions or collaborating with like-minded professionals, I am committed to leveraging my skills and experience to make a positive impact in the tech industry.
+- I am a skilled consultant with expertise in administrative/accounting software, currently seeking new challenges to complement my ongoing education as a fourth-semester system engineering student.<br>- With a strong foundation in Java programming, I have been able to develop a variety applications and am currently working on a project utilizing Angular and SpringBoot technologies.<br>- I am passionate about learning and growing as a developer, and am seeking job opportunities that will challenge and inspire me to reach my full potential.<br>- Whether it's building innovative new software solutions or collaborating with like-minded professionals, I am committed to leveraging my skills and experience to make a positive impact in the tech industry.

 ## 🌐 Socials: